jonmikeli/docs/ai-assisted-development/iot/iot-development-instructions.md

 # Resources

-The `Instructions` realted content is located [here](https://github.com/jonmikeli/ai-tools/instructions).
+The `Instructions` related content is located [here](https://github.com/jonmikeli/ai-tools/instructions).

 The detailled documentation about how to use them is available [here](https://github.com/jonmikeli/ai-tools/docs).